 B. Informal Resolution

 The Administrator will determine whether informal resolution is an appropriate mechanism of resolution based on the information provided about the incident.
 Options for informal resolution include, but are not limited to, mediation, restorative justice, or other form of alternative resolution.
-If informal resolution is determined to be appropriate, the Administrator or their designee will meet separately with both parties to discuss an informal resolution based on the information available.
+If an informal resolution is determined to be appropriate, the Administrator or their designee will meet separately with both parties to discuss an informal resolution based on the information available.
 If the proposed resolution satisfies the University’s obligation to provide a safe and non-discriminatory environment for the University Community, the resolution will be implemented, and the matter will be closed.
 The Human Resources and/or Student Life offices will maintain records of all reports and conduct referred for informal resolution.

 C. Formal Resolution Procedures